 Elsevier/Mosby has published a 2nd Edition of the bestselling textbook that focuses on the basics of radiology written by this website's author called Learning Radiology: Recognizing the Basics which uses the same fundamental approach to teaching as does this site, but contains key information on other modalities, additional material not covered on the website and access to StudentConsult.com with 50 interactive tutorials based on the book, including 240 imaged-based cases related to material in the book.

 In the summer of 2008, LearningRadiology.com began to publish video podcasts made available from the iTunes Store which, within weeks, became one of the most popular video radiology podcasts downloaded from that site.
 Over a thousand LearningRadiology.com™ Video Podcasts are downloaded each day.
 Video podcasts are kept short, contain material not found in the textbook and are designed specifically for the small screen.

-LearningRadiology.com also posts updates to where it is followed by over 20 thousand fans and posts the description of a different imaging sign every weekday on its feed at RadSigns to over 5 thousand followers.
+LearningRadiology.com also posts every weekday to where it is followed by over 60 thousand fans and posts simultaneously every weekday on its feed.
+Posts include cases to test your diagnostic skills.

 This website ranks #1 on Google for "learning radiology" and in the top 10 sites for "radiology."
 There are tens of thousands of links to material on this site from Google alone including hundreds of university programs in radiology, emergency medicine, internal medicine, physician assistants, emergency medical technicians and radiologic technologist programs.